-If a registration is cancelled up to 2 weeks, there is a cancellation fee of 400 DKK, and if you cancel less than 2 weeks before a course starts, there is no refund.
+If a registration is canceled up to 2 weeks before the start of the course, there is an administration fee of DKK 400, and if you cancel less than 2 weeks before the start of the course, there is no refund.

 For Danish students and students from European countries, the stay is paid on an ongoing basis.
 Please plan your stay well in advance so that you have the opportunity to get the economy in place as well.

 Having saved up money is clearly the best way of funding your stay thereby not having to worry about the economy.
 A good way to do this is to work, for example during the summer holidays, before you start or while in high school.